ANNarchy/ANNarchy/docs/manual/RateSynapse.rst

         """
     )

-Note that in most cases, it would be equivalent to define the increment directly:
+Note that it is equivalent to define the increment directly if you want to apply the explicit Euler method:

 .. code-block:: python